dileepkushwaha/dileepkushwaha/README.md

 - 🔭 I’m currently working on my personal [blog](https://blog.dileepkushwaha.com)
-- 🌱 I’m currently learning Kubernetes for CKS certification and Golang
+- 🌱 I’m currently preparing for CKS certification and Golang
 - 👯 I’m looking to collaborate on OSS related to Cloud and edge computing
 - 🚗 Building EV charging app @ chargeking.in
 - 🤔 I’m looking for help with programming in golang